|Part time||1 year||Four two-day workshops plus an induction day||September 2016|

-This programme gives students the opportunity to acquire an Internal Communication Management MA.
-It builds on the highly respected Postgraduate Diploma in Internal Communication Management offered by Kingston since 2000.
-Students choosing to take the first two modules only will be awarded the Postgraduate Diploma.
+This programme builds on the highly respected Postgraduate Diploma in Internal Communication Management offered by Kingston since 2000.
+If you choose to take the first two modules only, you will be awarded the Postgraduate Diploma.

 "Students tell me, relatively shortly after starting the course, that their bosses have said to them, 'Gosh, I can see a real qualitative difference in what you're doing'.
 That's something I hope to hear even more of in the future."– Liz Cochrane, course director